Scan time: 2-3 minutes / Read time: 3-5 minutes

 Write only the paragraphs that serve one of the three promises.

-Cut every paragraph that doesn't earn its place.
+Cut every paragraph that doesn't.

 Dean writes three sections: